 Though hurricanes of Floyd’s magnitude are not frequently seen in North Carolina, other storms such as Fran, Hazel and Donna have caused many people to lose their homes.

 The same summer weather that brings hurricanes brings excess humidity.
 Your air conditioner’s job is not only to keep you cool, but also to remove this humidity from your home.
 However, over time, your system will inevitably suffer wear and tear, making it impossible to remove moisture at an acceptable rate.
-This will waste energy and put a heavy dent in your monthly bill!
-To avoid the unnecessary cost and keep your AC running smoothly, make sure you schedule regular maintenance check-ups with a licensed professional!
+Dirt and debris build-up will waste energy and put a heavy dent in your monthly income.

 Invest in a Nest Thermostat

-Did you know the Nest thermostat can integrate with Weather.com and automatically adjust itself to provide the most energy-efficient temperature settings?
-This modern technology not only saves money on your power bill, but it also helps you know when to prepare for summer storms!
+By now, most homeowners know the benefits of a smart thermostat.
+It allows you to control the temperature of your home from anywhere with a wifi connection, saving you time and energy, but did you know the Nest thermostat can integrate with Weather.com and automatically adjust itself to provide the most energy-efficient temperature settings?
+This modern technology saves money on your power bill, but it also helps you know when to prepare for summer storms!

 Get A Generator